TypeOfCode/Dots/scripts/README.md

 ___

 ## startx-xdg
-This is not really a big deal as it only changes two lines to make XDG base directory structure to work with xstart.
+This is not really a big deal as it only changes two lines to make XDG base directory structure to work with startx.